s4ke/Master-Thesis/src/md/043-cloudhaskell.md

     }
 ~~~~

-With this we can easily define a function
+With this, we can easily define a function
 `evalParallel :: Evaluatable a => Conf -> [a] -> IO (Computation [a])`
 that builds an `IO` action containing a parallel `Computation [a]`
 from an input list `[a]`.
 This `IO` action starts by retrieving the current list of